False map turtle: Geographic range

 The false map turtle lives in large streams of the Missouri and Mississippi River systems, ranging from Ohio, Indiana, Illinois, Wisconsin, Minnesota, through the Dakotas southward to southwestern Alabama, southern and western Mississippi, and Louisiana.
 The false map turtle also lives in several other river systems of Southwest Louisiana and East Texas.

 Conservation status

-In the Midwest, the false map turtle is a species of special interest in Ohio.
+In the Midwest, the false map turtle is a species of special interest in Ohio, and is threatened in South Dakota.

 Behavior

 Map turtles of all kinds are avid baskers, spending many hours during the day in the sun.
 When with other turtles, they also are very communal, sharing space and using each other for predator-watching, increasing the odds of surviving an attack.